 - Images in… (1 or 2 striking and/or clinically important images with a very brief description)

 Cases will be judged on clinical interest and educational value NOT novelty or rarity.
-Each case will be peer reviewed by at least one external referee as well as the Editor.
+Each case will be peer reviewed by at least two referees (double blind peer review).
 Accepted cases will be copy edited and you will be provided with an edited version to approve before publication.
+For more details on the peer-review process, please consult the BMJ Author Hub – the peer review process.

 For Images in … articles we encourage authors to include a simple multiple choice question with their article – instructions are included on the Word template.
 Accepted quizzes will be published online linked to the article and may be featured in In Practice.